owainlewis/dispatch/ai_docs/dispatch.md

 ## Overview

 Dispatch is a high-performance, modular API Gateway built on Netty and Java Virtual Threads.
-It provides a simple plugin architecture for extending functionality while maintaining exceptional performance and low latency.
+It provides a route-centric architecture with support for HTTP proxy and static response backends, along with flexible per-route filter chains.

 ## Core Requirements